jessepav/lacygoill-wiki-backup/shell/completion.md

 ### What's the purpose of a style?

-It allows you to configure a mechanism, such as the completion.
+It lets you configure a mechanism, such as the completion.
 In particular, a style can configure  how the matches are generated, similarly to shell options but with much more control.